Standing Too Close To The Golf Ball – Causes and How to Fix It

 Letting The Arms Hang Address Drill

-The best way to find out if you are standing too close to the ball is to first learn a proper and natural setup position and practice getting into it repeatedly over and over again.
+The best way to learn how far to stand from the golf ball is to learn a proper and natural setup position and practice getting into it repeatedly over and over again.
+This is one of the first things that you will learn in a lesson from a professional instructor.
 This can vary from player to player but a basic guideline is that when you are in an athletic, balanced golf setup your arms should hang straight down from your shoulders and not be “in your lap.”

 After this you should check yourself often - in a mirror or on videotape, and also practice with a practice station to learn how to repeatedly get to the same place every time when you set up and not accidentally creep closer to the ball from time to time.